ContinuumIO/blz/blz-manual/_sources/persistent-format.txt

 Introduction
 ============

-Blaze is designed to work with data that is both in memory and disk in a transparent way.
-BLZ is the format that is implemented internally so as to persist data on-disk (although it supports in-memory starge too).
+BLZ is designed to work with data that is both in memory and disk in a transparent way.
+BLZ is also the format that is implemented internally so as to persist data on-disk (although it supports in-memory starge too).
 The goals of the BLZ format are:

 1. Allow to work with data directly on disk, exactly on the same way than data in memory.

-2. The persistence layer should support the same access capabilities than Blaze objects including: modifying, appending and removing data, as well as direct access to data (in the same way than RAM).
+2. The persistence layer should support the next access capabilities: modifying, appending and removing data, as well as direct access to data (in the same way than RAM).

 3. Transparent data compression must be possible.